Doing Business in Vietnam

 Business Opportunities

 Vietnam’s health supplement market is seeing a rapid increase due to the country’s demand for health-related and personal care products, driven by one of the fastest-growing middle-income and affluent classes in ASEAN.
-The awareness for healthcare and personal cane is derived not only from the aged group (65+), but more from the younger groups.
-Another key driver is the common practice of self-medication whose rate ranges between 40-60% in rural areas and 76% in urban areas.
+The awareness for healthcare and personal care is derived not only from the aged group (65+), but more from the younger groups.
+Another key driver is the common practice of self-medication whose rate ranges between 40-60% in rural areas and 60-70% in urban areas.
 Foreign brands are normally more trusted than local brands.

 Vietnam’s government is determined to digitize the Vietnamese economy and has been actively promoting an Industry 4.0 agenda.
 Moreover, as Vietnam has emerged as a production center for both IT hardware and services such as software development outsourcing, software and IT services have huge potential for increased adoption by enterprises and public sector.
-Other potential areas include: cloud computing, fintech, broadband broadcasting, etc.
+Other potential areas include cloud computing, fintech, broadband broadcasting, etc.

 Market Entry Strategies

 As of now, a foreigner can do almost everything a local Vietnamese can, given the government’s market openness commitments.
-Market entry options for a foreigner regarding their Vietnam business intentions and objectives consists of two major channels: without incorporation and incorporation.
+Market entry options for a foreigner regarding their Vietnam business intentions and objectives consists of two major channels: incorporation and without incorporation.

 Speaking of incorporation, the most popular legal form for foreign-owned companies is limited liability company (LLC), with 1-member or 2-or-more members (owners).
 However, joint stock companies (JSC), requiring at least 3 shareholders, is becoming increasingly popular.